dareneiri/dareneiri.github.com/_posts/2015-03-14-What-Is-LVM-and-Should-I-Use-It?.md

 - [http://askubuntu.com/questions/3596/what-is-lvm-and-what-is-it-used-for](http://askubuntu.com/questions/3596/what-is-lvm-and-what-is-it-used-for)

 #Disadvantages of LVM(?)
 I haven't found a consensus on whether there are downsides to using LVM in your environment, and I suppose this comes down to what you're specifically using it for, and how you're setting it up.
 I think partly this comes from what kernel of linux people are using.
-There was a bug in 2.6.31 where write barriers were not supported (we're like... what 3.18.0-*? ).
-This meant that it wasn't guaranteed that filesystem corruption could be avoided/resolved, as ext3/4 offers through it's journaling features:
+For example, there was a bug in 2.6.31 where write barriers were not supported (we're like... what 3.18.0-*? ).
+This meant that it wasn't guaranteed that file system corruption could be avoided/resolved, as ext3/4 offers through its journaling features:

 - [https://bugzilla.kernel.org/show_bug.cgi?id=9554](https://bugzilla.kernel.org/show_bug.cgi?id=9554)
 - [http://lwn.net/Articles/283161/](http://lwn.net/Articles/283161/)

 Another common issue I have come across while reading about the disadvantages of LVM is the [claim of performance hits when using a LVM](http://www.linuxquestions.org/questions/linux-server-73/lvm-vs-no-lvm-811853/).
-But these claims of performance hits [seem to be negligible](http://unix.stackexchange.com/questions/7122/does-lvm-impact-performance)
+But these claims of performance hits [seem to be negligible](http://unix.stackexchange.com/questions/7122/does-lvm-impact-performance).

 #Final Thoughts